 Challenge number Detail of challenge 1 The attainment of disadvantaged pupils in maths GCSE is generally lower than that of their peers and teacher diagnostic assessments suggest that many pupils particularly struggle with problem solving tasks.
-KS2 Maths assessment scores on entry to year 7 in the last 2 years indicate that around 55% of our disadvantaged pupils arrive below age-related expectations compared to 34% of their peers, a gap of 22%.
+KS2 Maths assessment scores on entry to year 7 for the years 2022 and 2023 indicate that around 55% of our disadvantaged pupils arrived below age-related expectations compared to 34% of their peers, a gap of 22%.
 Subsequent internal and external assessments show that this gap only reduces to around 19% during pupils' time at our school (below G4 in Maths).
 2 External assessments, internal assessments, observations and discussion with KS3 pupils indicate that disadvantaged pupils generally have lower levels of reading comprehension than peers.
 This impacts their progress in all subjects.
-On entry to year 7 in the last 2 years, around 52% of our disadvantaged pupils arrive below age-related expectations compared to 30% of their peers.
+On entry to year 7 for the years 2022 and 2023, around 52% of our disadvantaged pupils arrived below age-related expectations compared to 30% of their peers.
 Subsequent internal and external assessments show that this gap narrows to around 30% during pupils' time at our school (below G4 in English and Maths).
-3 Our assessments, observations and discussions with pupils and families suggest that the education of many of our disadvantaged pupils continues to be affected by the impact of the partial school closures during the COVID-19 pandemic, and to a greater extent than for other pupils.
+3 Our assessments, observations and discussions with pupils and families suggest that the education of many of our disadvantaged pupils continues to be affected by socio-economic factors.
 These findings are supported by national studies.
 This has resulted in knowledge gaps, resulting in disadvantaged pupils falling further behind age-related expectations, especially in literacy and numeracy.
 4 Our observations suggest many lower attaining disadvantaged pupils lack metacognitive / self-regulation strategies when faced with challenging tasks, notably in their ability to remember and recall key knowledge as well as monitoring and evaluation of their answers.
 This is indicated across the curriculum, particularly maths and science.
 The EEF has strong evidence that metacognition strategies have one of the highest impacts on pupil progress, potentially adding 7 months of progress.
 5 Our assessments (including GL Assessment's PASS survey), observations and discussions with pupils and families have identified social and emotional issues for many pupils, such as anxiety, depression (diagnosed by medical professionals) and low self-esteem.

 This is partly driven by concern about catching up lost learning and exams/future prospects.
-These challenges particularly affect disadvantaged pupils, including their attainment.
 Teacher referrals for support remain high.
-30 pupils currently require additional support with social and emotional needs.
-6 Maintaining a high attendance % for all students is a priority.
-Our attendance data over the last 2 years indicates that attendance among disadvantaged pupils has been approximately 7% lower than for non-disadvantaged pupils.
-30.5 - 42.5% of disadvantaged pupils have been 'persistently absent' compared to 14.0 - 20.6% of their peers during that period.
+In 2023, 30 pupils required additional support with social and emotional needs.
+6 Maintaining a high attendance percentage for all students is a priority.
+Our attendance data for 2022 and 2023 indicated that attendance among disadvantaged pupils has been approximately 7% lower than for non-disadvantaged pupils.
+In 2023, we found that 30.5 - 42.5% of disadvantaged pupils had been 'persistently absent' compared to 14.0 - 20.6% of their peers during that period.
 Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.
 7 Some disadvantaged students lack cultural capital in knowledge and vocabulary, meaning they are at a disadvantage in accessing various subject curriculums.
 The EEF finds that a language and literacy focus can have a high impact not just on academic success but also on careers and rewarding lives.